By: Marilyn L. Davis

 In my experience, deleting these unnecessary, unflattering, unavoidable diatribes just fuels and entices the individual to come back and, once again, tell me how much more accomplished they are.
 I probably only deleted the original comment out of jealousy.

 When I got into recovery, I vowed not to create nor participate in drama.
 These comments qualify, so I often continue deleting until the person gets bored and finds another victim.

 # 6. Critical Comments

 “An acquaintance merely enjoys your company, a fair-weather companion flatters when all is well, a true friend has your best interests at heart and the pluck to tell you what you need to hear.” ―E.A.
 Bucchianeri,Brushstrokes of a Gadfly

 I can take the heat.

-If I have written something poorly, not done a good job of formatting, misquoted, or wrote something that you disagree with, tell me why.
+If I have written something poorly, not done an excellent job of formatting, misquoted, or wrote something you disagree with, tell me why.

 Oh, I may hide for a day or two, licking my wounds, but I’ll take your words to heart and make an effort to improve – promise.